 So what should your investment portfolio look like?

 Unfortunately, I can’t tell you.
 And that is not because I don’t want to.
 Rather it is because everyone’s situation, goals, and preferences are different.
-Some people may want to seek out higher returns and accept higher risk, others might be more conservative.
+Some people may want to seek higher returns and accept higher risk; others might be more conservative.

-I can offer a general guide that you can follow that may apply to many people, which depends on your level of risk.
+I can offer a general guide that you can follow that may apply to many people, which depends on your risk level.
 Below is a table showing different asset allocation of the different portfolios.